pablosichert/react-show-more/README.md

 [![Dependency status][david-dm-image]][david-dm-url]
 [![Dev dependency status][david-dm-dev-image]][david-dm-dev-url]

-The text surrounded by the component to be truncated.
-Anything could be evaluated as text.
+The text surrounded by the component will be truncated.
+Anything surrounded by the component could be evaluated as text.
+The component react-show-more-text/ShowMoreText is fork of react-show-more/ShowMore, applied improvements, works with React 16.x.x, added onClick event.
-This is a convenience wrapper around [react-truncate](https://github.com/One-com/react-truncate).

 ## Install
 ```